 Don’t worry about what others have to say online – I’m guessing you know this already.

 While the feedback you get will most likely be positive, there’s bound to be a few sad people out there who may want to leave negative feedback.

 Again; this is nothing to worry about.

 If you’re too worried about people in real life finding out what you’re doing, then you can also use a pen name if you’d like.

 I do use a pen-name and I’ve never had any issues because of it.

 Tips On How To Format Your Blog Post (Like A Pro)

-To close off this article, I want to give you some technical tips on how to craft your very first blog post.
+To close off this article, I want to give you some technical tips on how to craft and write your very first blog post.